Sidney Reilly: Film

-Reilly: Ace of Spies
+Television

 In 1983, a Thames Television miniseries, Reilly, Ace of Spies, dramatised the historical adventures of Reilly.
 Directed by Martin Campbell and Jim Goddard, the series was based on Robin Bruce Lockhart's book, Ace of Spies, which was adapted by Troy Kennedy Martin.
 The programme won the 1984 BAFTA TV Award.
-Reilly was portrayed by actor Sam Neill who was nominated for a Golden Globe Award for his performance.
+Reilly was portrayed by actor Sam Neill, who was nominated for a Golden Globe Award for his performance.
 Leo McKern portrayed Sir Basil Zaharoff.

 In a review of the programme, Michael Billington of The New York Times noted that "pinning Reilly down in 12 hours of television is difficult precisely because he was such an enigma: an alleged radical, yet one who helped to bring down Britain's first Labour government in 1924 by means of a forged letter, supposedly from the Bolshevik leader Grigory Zinoviev, instructing the British Communists to form cells in the armed forces; a Lothario and two-time bigamist who was yet never betrayed by any of the women he was involved with; an avid collector of Napoleona who wanted to be the power behind the throne rather than to rule himself."

 James Bond

 In Ian Fleming, The Man Behind James Bond by Andrew Lycett, Reilly is listed as an inspiration for James Bond.
 Reilly's friend, former diplomat and journalist Sir Robert Bruce Lockhart, was a close acquaintance of Ian Fleming for many years and recounted to Fleming many of Reilly's espionage adventures.
 Lockhart had worked with Reilly in Russia in 1918, where they became embroiled in an SIS-backed plot to overthrow Lenin's Bolshevik government.

 Within five years of his disappearance in Soviet Russia in 1925, the press had turned Reilly into a household name, lauding him as a master spy and recounting his many espionage adventures.
-Fleming had therefore long been aware of Reilly's mythical reputation and had listened to Lockhart's recollections.
+Fleming had, therefore, long been aware of Reilly's mythical reputation and had listened to Lockhart's recollections.
 Like Fleming's fictional creation, Reilly was multi-lingual, fascinated by the Far East, fond of fine living, and a compulsive gambler.
 When queried on whether Reilly's colourful life had directly inspired Bond, Ian Fleming replied: "James Bond is just a piece of nonsense I dreamed up.
 He's not a Sidney Reilly, you know."